Patterns Of Properties Quick Check

 Step 5: Interpretation and Conclusion

 Interpret the results of your analysis in the context of your research question or problem.
+Clearly state the observed patterns and their significance.
 Consider the implications of your findings and draw appropriate conclusions.
 Address any limitations of your analysis, such as potential biases or inaccuracies in your data.
-Clearly state the observed patterns and their significance.
-For example, you might conclude that "there is a strong positive correlation between temperature and pressure in this gas sample, following the ideal gas law."
+As an example, you might conclude that "there is a strong positive correlation between temperature and pressure in this gas sample, following the ideal gas law.

 Explanation Through Examples